Bencritchfield/overtime-app/README.md

 ## UI:
 - x Bootstrap -> formatting
-- Icons from font awesome
+- x Icons from font awesome
 - x Update the styles for forms

-## refactor ToDos
+## ToDos
-- Refactor posts/_form for admin user with status
+- Integrate validation for phone addr in User: